Craig Allen’s Fun Facts: “Do You Believe In Love” by Huey Lewis & The News

 In 1982, the band released their second studio album, the self-produced "Picture This."

-The "Picture This" album went gold (1 million sales), thanks to the breakout success of this weekends's spotlight song!
+The "Picture This" album went gold (1 million sales), thanks to the breakout success of our spotlight song.

 "Do You Believe In Love" roared up the Hot 100 chart! (#7/1982).